Buying guide

 AI summary

 Loan to Value Ratio (LVR) measures your loan size against a property's value.
-The Reserve Bank of New Zealand sets these rules to manage market risk and limit high-risk lending.
+The Reserve Bank of New Zealand sets LVR restrictions to manage lending risk, affecting how much deposit you need.

-Schemes like the First Home Loan can help eligible buyers purchase with as little as a 5% deposit.
+- The First Home Loan scheme can help eligible buyers purchase with a 5% deposit.

 What does LVR mean?